Contact Us Today!

 Can Wage Garnishment Be Stopped?

 Yes, it is possible to stop wage garnishment through several strategies.
 Legal challenges, filing exemption claims, negotiating with creditors, or filing for bankruptcy can all potentially halt garnishment.
-At Barbara B. Braziel Attorney At Law, we assess each client's circumstances and recommend the most suitable path to prevent or terminate garnishment actions, emphasizing solutions that safeguard your earnings and financial wellbeing.
+At Barbara B. Braziel Attorney At Law, we assess each client's circumstances and recommend the most suitable path to prevent or terminate garnishment actions, emphasizing solutions that safeguard your earnings and financial well-being.

 Preventative measures, like adjusting financial strategies early or seeking advice before a creditor goes to court, can also be beneficial.
 We provide comprehensive planning assistance, aiming to avert escalation to the point of garnishment.
 Our priority is to safeguard our clients' livelihoods while finding practical solutions to manage debts effectively.